-The Adult-Gerontology Nurse Practitioner and Family Nurse Practitioner MS specialty areas are designed to accommodate the requirements of the HIV/AIDS Focus.
+The Adult-Gerontology Nurse Practitioner and the Family Nurse Practitioner MS specialty areas are the specialties designed to accommodate the requirements of the HIV/AIDS Focus.

 - Doctoral students may apply for the HIV/AIDS Prevention and Care fellowship, funded by an institutional training grant from NINR (NIH T32 NR07081, 1995-2017; PD: Portillo).

 The research themes of this institutional training grant have focused upon symptom assessment, symptom management, adherence, self-care, and quality of life for those living with and affected by HIV/AIDS.